anhuynh219/LLambada/README.md

 # 🚅 Training (Coming Soon)
 Instructions and scripts for training will be provided in a future release.

-# 🖥️ Inference
-Utilize the pre-trained Llambada model to generate music easily.

 ## Checkpoint download

 All of the checkpoints for semantic stage and the coarse stage can be downloaded in the [HuggingFace of SongGen](https://huggingface.co/songgen/Llambada)